r-pufky/payday2-secret/README.md

 How To Solve
 ------------

+### Obtain and Display required items in the Safehouse
+Specific trophies need to be obtained and displayed to start the initial puzzle

+1. Bain's Guide

+   `No Mercy - Normal`

+1. The Elephant's Coffer

+   `Breakin' Feds - Normal`

+1. The Healer's Coffer

+   `Golden Grin - Normal`
+   `Henry's Rock - Normal`

+1. The Medallion of Perseids

+   `Brooklyn Bank - Overkill`

+1. The Obsidian Plate

+   `Shacklethrone Heist - Normal`

+1. The Scribe's Coffer

+   `Henry's Rock - Normal`

+ * Once you have these, display them and enter the safehouse.
+ * Pickup the medallion and use it to open coffers
+ * Pickup Diamond to the left of the boxes
+ * Use diamon on Guide of Bain (where you got medallion), it should burn

 ### Unlock list of achievements in Safehouse
 You need to unlock a list of achievements in safehouse.
 Once you have all three boxes, interact with them to remove them from the box; shoot the piano keys in